• Home

 Good For the Animals

 Our pastures are chemical and pesticide free.
 The pigs do not receive antibiotics or medicated feed.
 Pigs are single-stomach animals like us and need variety in their diet.
-In addition to grazing and rooting in pastures, the pigs have full access to feed ground from organically grown grains and legumes.
-Most of their feed is grown on our farm.
+In addition to grazing and rooting in pastures, the pigs have full access to feed ground from organically grown grains and field peas.
+I do not use soy in their feed.
+Almost half of their feed is grown on our farm.
 I also feed windfall apples and garden waste such as rotten melons, spent brassicas, and squash to them.

 It’s easy to put a pig on pasture; the trick is keeping pasture under the pig.
 Left in one area too long, pigs will root and trample any pasture into a wasteland.
 Some people clamp a ring in their noses to prevent rooting, but that annoys the pig.
 Instead, I move our pigs every 2-3 days which keeps them from rooting a pasture beyond recovery and ensures they always have a fresh “salad bar” available.
 I build paddocks large enough for the pigs to run and play, which makes them happier and easier to handle.
 I try to work with the animals’ nature as much as possible.
 Part of the art of animal husbandry is getting the animals to do what you need them to do by creating the conditions for them to do exactly what they want.